sjml/dungen/docs/notes.md

 * set precompiled headers up in Visual Studio
 * handle newlines in text rendering?
 * figure out text extents ascender/descender issue
+* add way to modify attributes instead of having to get/set round-trip through SQLite
 * overusing the stretchy buffer right now; look for more chances to just use a static array
     - also not a huge deal, but I think the *free functions also NULL the pointer, so might have some redundant calls
     - also the type of the *len calls is ptrdiff_t, not necessarily long